 As a general rule of thumb, you should always look for contact info.
 Our philosophy is, if we can’t make direct contact with you via phone we don’t purchase from you.
 Most would say this is common sense, but millions of people buy from sites that have no means of contact at all.
-Some sites have a contact form and does not list there emails.
+Some sites have a contact form but do not list there emails.
 Some sites list there emails, but don’t have phone numbers.

 As an additional measure, you should also look for a mailing address.
 This just goes to further verify the company as a legit company with an actual location.
 Some companies, like us, list only their P.O.
 Box.
-However, we are in the process of moving locations.
-Once we have completed the move, we will list both our Mailing PO Box address and our physical location with a google map as well.

 2. Check the who is data base

 For more information on who.is see our previous post HERE.

 Anyone can generate fake testimonials.
 This is only part of verifying a legit company.
 This step, combined with the steps above and below will help to give you a better feeling about a company.

 A good example of this is our BBB Accreditation.
 Some associations we feel are important are

 - Chambers of Commerce